Forms of Silver Bars

 As mentioned earlier, there are several sizes/weights of silver bars that are widely available on the market.
 Common sizes include 1 oz, 5 oz, 10 oz, and 100 oz bars, all of which are weighed in troy ounces (the standard unit of weight in the industry).
 Besides those sizes, investors can also find 2 oz, 1 kg, and other rarer sizes of bars, although off-size bars typically command relative premiums to more widely circulated weights.

-As the site has grown, we've also added more "miscellaneous" articles covering aspects such as protecting and storing your silver bullion, what happens when you perhaps want to sell in the future, buying silver with PayPal, buying silver with free shipping, and more.
+As the site has grown, we've added more "miscellaneous" articles covering aspects such as protecting and storing your silver bullion, what happens when you perhaps want to sell in the future, buying silver with PayPal, buying silver with free shipping, and more.
+Alternatively, if you are looking for live silver prices, you can visit silverprice.org, the number one site for silver price charts in every national currency in the world.
 We plan to continue adding to the website as we come up with more topics, so make sure to check back as we grow and expand.